InstCognNeuro/bids-tms-extension/bep_tms_extension.md

 ## Rationale

-TMS (Transcranial Magnetic Stimulation) is increasingly used in cognitive neuroscience, psychiatry, and clinical neuromodulation.
+Transcranial Magnetic Stimulation (TMS) is increasingly used in cognitive neuroscience, psychiatry, and clinical neuromodulation.
 However, BIDS currently lacks any standardized way to represent TMS stimulation protocols, spatial coordinates, or associated EMG/EEG/behavioral outcomes.
 Existing BIDS modalities (EEG, MEG, MRI) do not support stimulation-specific metadata such as coil orientation, pulse parameters, electric field estimates, or navigated targeting.
 This extension fills that gap by introducing a dedicated tms/ modality folder, new TSV/JSON file pairs for stimulation events, and structured metadata aligned with FAIR principles.
 It ensures reproducibility and compatibility across experimental stages (hotspot mapping, thresholding, targeted stimulation), hardware platforms (MagVenture, Nexstim), and multimodal pipelines (MRI, EEG, EMG).

 ## Use Cases